streamnative/flink-example/README.md

 ### Execute the program in IntelliJ IDEA

+All the required configurations are defined in `configs.yml` file.
+Change the `serviceUrl` and `adminUrl` to your pulsar standalone address.

 We share the IDEA run configuration in `.run` directory.
 You can choose the example case in IDEA's `Run Configuration` and execute it.